Mike Leigh: 1980–1993: Early British films

-1990s

 In the 1990s, Leigh enjoyed critical successes, including such films as the comedy Life Is Sweet (1990) starring Alison Steadman, Jim Broadbent, Timothy Spall, Claire Skinner, and Jane Horrocks.
 It was his third feature film, and follows a working-class North London family over a few summer weeks.
 Film critic Philip French in The Observer defended the film against criticism that it was patronising: "Leigh has been called patronising.
 The charge is false.
 The Noël Coward/David Lean film This Happy Breed, evoked by Leigh in several panning shots across suburban back gardens, is patronising.
 Coward and Lean pat their characters on the back...Leigh shakes them, hugs them, sometimes despairs over them, but never thinks that they are other than versions of ourselves."
 Independent Spirit Awards nominated Life Is Sweet for Best International Film.

 Leigh's fourth feature film was the black comedy Naked (1993), starring David Thewlis.
 It premiered at the 46th Cannes Film Festival, where it competed for the Palme d'Or and won Best Director for Leigh and Best Actor for Thewlis.
 Derek Malcolm of The Guardian wrote that the film "is certainly Leigh's most striking piece of cinema to date" and that "it tries to articulate what is wrong with the society that Mrs Thatcher claims does not exist."

+1996–2009: International recognition

 In 1996, Leigh directed his fifth feature film, the drama Secrets & Lies (1996).
 Its ensemble cast included Leigh regulars Timothy Spall, Brenda Blethyn, Phyllis Logan, and Marianne Jean-Baptiste.
 The film premiered at the 1996 Cannes Film Festival, where it received the Palme d'Or and the Best Actress award for Blethyn.
 It was a financial and critical success.
 Film critic Roger Ebert, writing for the Chicago Sun-Times, gave Secrets & Lies four out of four stars, writing, "moment after moment, scene after scene, Secrets & Lies unfolds with the fascination of eavesdropping".
 He called the film "a flowering of his technique.
 It moves us on a human level, it keeps us guessing during scenes as unpredictable as life, and it shows us how ordinary people have a chance of somehow coping with their problems, which are rather ordinary, too."
 In 2009, Ebert added the film to his "Great Movies" list.
 It received five Academy Award nominations, including Best Picture and Best Director.

-He followed that success with Career Girls (1997) and Topsy-Turvy (1999), a period drama about the creation of Gilbert and Sullivan's The Mikado.